Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: The tangent and antitangent morphisms for a thick morphism

 which is equivalent to

 or

-The first two terms reproduce the equations specifying $\Phi$, while the other two terms give their prolongation.
-Altogether we have arrived at equations specifying $T\Phi$ as a submanifold in $T(T^*M_2)\times T(T^*M_1)$.
+The first two terms reproduce the equations specifying $\Phi$, while the other two terms give their tangent prolongation.
+Altogether we have arrived at equations specifying $T\Phi$ as a submanifold in $T(T^*M_2)\times T(T^*M_1)$, as expected.
 But at the same time, the result of the formal differentiation of equation~\eqref{eq.defphi} with respect to $t$ can be re-arranged differently, giving